LuisJSosa/hugo/FAQ.md

 This template example shows how to use Hugo's templating to include the site title, page title, and content.

 For more detailed information on using Hugo, refer to the [Hugo Documentation](https://gohugo.io/documentation/).

-This structured layout provides a cleaner, more navigable document.
-It separates broad topics into clear sections and uses questions as headings for quick scanning.
-The example code snippet is also neatly integrated to provide practical insight directly within the FAQ context.